Listen to This Article:

 Continue to Practice Hard Work

-We’ll dive into what makes a good sous chef very soon, but many sous chefs will put in 12-hour shifts to get the job done while continuing to gain experience under the senior executive chef.
-Again, a sous chef position can be viewed as a stepping stone to rising to the top!
-Sous chefs who exude discipline and the right skill set can be promoted to an executive chef position in as little as three years.
+Many sous chefs will put in long hours—possibly even 12-hour shifts—to get the job done while continuing to gain experience under the senior executive chef.
+The position can be viewed as a stepping stone to rising to the top.
+Sous chefs who exude discipline and the right skill set can be promoted to an executive chef position.

 What Makes a Good Sous Chef?